Here’s the unhappy truth about long-term relationships.

 “The surprising finding is that the closest, most intimate and most trusting relationships appear to be distinguished not by how the partners respond to each other’s disappointments and losses but how they react to good news.”
 (Page 42).

 So imagine your partner is having a great day.
 They just got a promotion at work or passed an exam.
-They’re exited and can’t wait to tell someone.
+They’re excited and can’t wait to tell someone.

 Next time your partner has a good news story say…